Korneliusz93/cli_tool/README.md

 ## Requirements

+## Requirements

-- Python 3.8+
+- Python 3.6 or higher
-- openSUSE Linux (or other Linux distributions)
+- openSUSE Linux (or other Linux distribution with systemd)
-- Standard Linux utilities (ps, df, lscpu, ip, etc.)
+- Basic development tools (gcc, make)

 ## Dependencies